sematext/docs/docs/integration/node.js.md

 sudo npm i -g spm-agent-nodejs
 ```

-Check the location (full path) for spm-agent-nodejs using
+Check the location (full path) for spm-agent-nodejs using:
 ```
-> sudo npm root -g
+sudo npm root -g
 ```
 The result is typically `/usr/local/lib/node_modules` or `/usr/lib/node_modules`.
 Remember the path to use it in the "interpreter_args" step below in the PM2 configuration file.